Why is My New Carpet Turning Different Shades?

-These are shading marks left by the brush and/or wheels of the vacuum cleaner.
+These are shading marks left by the brush and/or wheels of the vacuum cleaner, but keep in mind that automatic cleaners can be costly.
 They may be noticeable for a few minutes or a few days depending upon the texture and resiliency of the fiber.
 Most deep-pile and smooth pile carpets will show vacuum cleaner marks

 Pile Reversal (Watermarking, Pooling)

 An irreversible, localized change in orientation of a carpets pile.
 The phenomenon has different names in different countries

 Over time, areas of carpet may look as though someone has spilled water on various sections of the carpet, hence, “water marking.”
 Other names to describe the phenomenon include “pooling” and “highlighting.

 Common Identifying Characteristics: Areas of carpet may look as though someone has spilled water on various sections of the carpet, hence the term water marking.
 Areas reverse in shade when viewed from opposite directions.
 Shade will appear to change when brushing with the hand.
 At the interfaces (edge of perceived change), the pile on either side will be strongly oriented in opposite directions.
 Conspicuous, irregularly shaped serpentine lines or “interfaces” will generally be located in or immediately adjacent to traffic paths.
 The traffic pattern may not precisely follow the flow of traffic, but will appear to waver randomly throughout the trafficked pile.